 During the examination week at the end of each semester, students taking Performance (Mus 7791, 7792, or 7793; Mus 6791 or 6793; Mus 7795 or 7797) must play before a faculty jury the new works that they have studied and mastered in that term.
 It is each student's responsibility to make an appointment for their performance jury.
-They should do so by emailing the Conservatory's Music Advisement Office well in advance of the jury date for instructions.
+They should do so by emailing the Conservatory's Music Advisement Office at least three days before the jury date.
 (See Directory for contact information.)
 Students in Music 7793 must present a special pre-recital jury; see separate section below.
 Students should plan their jury repertoire early in the semester.
-Check with your area head regarding details about an accompanist.
+An accompanist is normally provided only for voice and string juries.
+Instrumentalists desiring an accompanists.
 Medical emergency (with doctor's note) is the only accepted excuse for missing a jury exam on the appointed day.
-Students with such emergencies are urged to notify your area head as early in the day as possible.
+Students with such emergencies are urged to notify the Music Advisement Office (or, if necessary, the Concert Office or Conservatory Office) as early in the day as possible.